lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 Results were impressive, but due to heavier CPU usage while overclocked, users would experience serious drawbacks, making usage less than desirable.
-However, version 8 improved dramatically in those terms, and now, even in heavy modulation situations where previous versions would slow down, there's no hint of slowdown!
+*However*, version 8 improved dramatically in those terms, and now, even in heavy modulation situations where previous versions would slow down, there's no hint of slowdown!
 Consequently, overclocking LSDj from version 8 onwards should be more than pleasureable experience, providing much greater headroom than previous versions!

 **Benefits** of Software Overclocking LSDj are new wicked types of sound design, enabling multitimbrality on each channel and amplitude modulation synthesis!